Luisa-Inc/myFlix_client/README.md

 ## Set up

 - Clone this repository
-- Navigate to the movie_api-client folder and run npm install
+- Navigate to the myFlix-client folder and run `npm install`
-- Run parcel src/index.html
+- Run `parcel src/index.html`